mrimann/list-gitlab-project-containers/README.md

 Create a `gitlab.cfg` file in this repository containing the configuration, see `gitlab.cfg_example` for an example.
 You'll need

 - the URL of your Gitlab instance, e.g. "https://gitlab.example.org"
-- a personal access token for this gitlab installation
+- a personal access token for this gitlab installation (needs API permission)

 ## Usage
 Once configured, you can simply run the script and see it's output with: